21o1/ASSEMBLY-CHEAT-SHEET/Assembly Advance CS.md

-# Ultra-Advanced Assembly Cheatsheet (NASM/YASM, x86/x64, System-Level)
+# Advanced Assembly Cheatsheet (NASM/YASM, x86/x64, System-Level)

 This cheatsheet is designed for reverse engineers, OS developers, hypervisor researchers, and anyone diving deep into the lowest layers of x86/x64 CPU behavior.